AaronCheung430/DurhamISC_MinimumConnectorProblem/README.md

 ## Import csv file
 Please ensure your csv is located in the 'data' folder, and you may change the file name in the program in 'util/config.py' read_csv_file.

+## Run the program
+Please run the program in 'main.py'

 Thanks